lhr-solar/Blackbody/README.md

 ## CAN communication protocol.

 The CAN communication protocol concerns the transmission of messages from the Blackbody boards.
-All messages are input sans the Blackbody Enable/Disable command; the user, through the PV Curve Tracer can disable external sensor input messages through this command.
+All messages are output sans the Blackbody Enable/Disable command; the user, through the PV Curve Tracer can disable external sensor output messages through this command.

 | Name                                      | Direction | ID    | Data Width [L:S]   | Data Type                    | Frequency |